Dyrcona/evergreen2019-preconference/README.md

 This is the source repository for the slides and example programs from Jason Stephenson's Evergreen 2019 Pre-Conference presentation on learning to program the Evergeen ILS back end.
-The presentation was delivered at the 2019 Evergreen ILS International Conference in Valley Forge, Pennsylvania on Wednesday, April 24, 2019 from 1:30 PM EDT to 4:30 PM EDT.
+The presentation was delivered at the 2019 Evergreen ILS International Conference in King of Prussia, Pennsylvania on Wednesday, April 24, 2019 from 1:30 PM EDT to 4:30 PM EDT.

 ## Getting Started